austinhal/ecn4330/HW5/HW5_G1_Halvorsen.md

 ### (v)

 The model returns an $R^2$ value of only 11.3%, so the explanatory variables do not explain a lot of variation in this model.
 We are overlooking many other things like marital status, kids, income, or health.
+These are would be correlated with $totwrk$ because someone with kids, or married, will have those factors affecting their sleep.

 \newpage